Business Climate

 Industry Giants & Innovators

 Six major industry clusters contribute to a diversified and robust economy and a talented workforce.
 Industry giants and Fortune 500 companies Raymond James Financial, Jabil Circuit and TD Synnex are headquartered in Pinellas County.
-Companies like Home Shopping Network, ValPak and KnowBe4 firmly support Pinellas County’s big data sector.
+Companies like Foot Locker, Inc., ValPak and KnowBe4 firmly support Pinellas County’s big data sector.
 Technical innovation and industry disruption in Pinellas has attracted companies like ARK Invest and Dynasty Financial Partners.
-Opening in the fall of 2023, the County’s new incubator, The ARK Innovation Center, operated by the prestigious Tampa Bay Innovation Center, will bring a 45,000 square-foot, state-of-the-art facility to catalyze future startups and technology companies in the Tampa Bay region.
+Opened in 2023, the County’s new incubator, The ARK Innovation Center, operated by the prestigious Tampa Bay Innovation Center, is a 45,000 square-foot, state-of-the-art facility to catalyze future startups and technology companies in the Tampa Bay region.

 Ample Support for Business Growth